Starting a New School

 Starting school is a big step and we do everything we can to make the transition from pre-school or nursery as smooth as possible.

 You will have lots of questions and we will do our best to make sure you and your child are well prepared.
 We will invite you to attend a meeting in the summer term to discuss arrangements.
-We also invite the School Nurse and County Catering.
+We also invite the School Nurse and County Catering to talk about health needs and school meals.
 You will be able to meet your child's teacher and other key staff.
 Our children come from various pre-schools and nurseries so we offer days for your child to attend during the summer term, giving the children an opportunity to meet each other.
+We will liaise with previous settings to pass on any important information about your child.
 Our arrangements have proved very successful and our children look forward to coming to school.
 There will be a further meeting early in the Autumn term to find out more about the EYFS curriculum.

 Click here to check if your child is 'school ready'